Ecton, Northamptonshire: Demographics

-The 2011 Census recorded 466 people living in the village: 231 male, 235 female, in 211 households.
+The 2011 census recorded 466 people living in the village: 231 male, 235 female, in 211 households.

 American links

 Ecton is a place of pilgrimage for many Americans.
 Benjamin Franklin's ancestors lived here for over 300 years, many generations of them being the village blacksmiths, on a site where now stands the Three Horseshoes Inn.
-There are still headstones for members of the Franklin family in the village churchyard; inside the church there is a bronze plaque, provided by a group of American visitors in 1910, which has a quotation from one of Benjamin Franklin’s speeches.
+There are still headstones for members of the Franklin family in the village churchyard; inside the church there is a bronze plaque, provided by a group of American visitors in 1910, which has a quotation from one of Benjamin Franklin's speeches.

 Transport

-Ecton is served by the A4500 which runs east-west past the top of the village.
+Ecton is served by the A4500 which runs east–west past the top of the village.
 The road connects Ecton to Northampton and Wellingborough, as well as a number of other villages.
 To the south of the village is the A45.
 There are no public transport services that run through the village itself, although Stagecoach United Counties provides regular bus services that stop on the A4500.
 Bus services run from early morning to late evening with a reduced service on Sundays and Bank Holidays.

 Religion

 The Church of England parish church of Saint Mary Magdalene is just off the High Street.
 It dates from the 13th century.
 Graves of the Sotheby family of Ecton Hall and the Franklin family are in the churchyard.
+The stained glass in the east window of St Mary Magdalene's Church is dedicated to the memory of Major General Frederick Edward Sotheby of Ecton Hall.
+It depicts The offering of King David at the Cave of Adullam, and was executed in 1912 by Percy Bacon & Brothers.

 The church is in the Diocese of Peterborough.

 Two former chapels, one off the High Street and the other in West Street, have been converted to residential properties.

 From about 1687 to 1703 Henry Bagley ran a bell foundry in Ecton.
 Bagley is buried in the parish churchyard.
 The Bagley family also ran a bell-foundry in Chacombe.